thanpolas/toddmotto.github.io/_posts/2014-07-23-opinionated-angular-js-styleguide-for-teams.md

 |   |-- AnotherDirective.js
 {% endhighlight %}

+Depending on the size of your code base, a "feature-driven" approach may be better to split into functionality chunks.

 ### Naming conventions and conflicts

 Angular provides us many Objects such as `$scope` and `$rootScope` that are prefixed with `$`.
 This incites they're public and can be used.
 We also get shipped with things such as `$$listeners`, which are available on the Object but are considered private methods.